tapis-project/tapipy/README.md

 ```

 ## Running the tests

-The tests resources are contained within the `test` directory in this repository.
+Tests resources are contained within the `test` directory. `Dockerfile-tests` is at root.
-1. Build the test docker image: `docker build -t tapis/pysdk-tests -f Dockerfile-tests .`
+1. Build the test docker image: `docker build -t tapis/tapipy-tests -f Dockerfile-tests .`
-2. Run these tests using the built docker image: `docker run -it --rm  tapis/pysdk-tests`
+2. Run these tests using the built docker image: `docker run -it --rm  tapis/tapipy-tests`

 ## Usage